Anne Meara: Comedy team

-Meara met actor-comedian Jerry Stiller in 1953, and they married in 1954.
+Meara met actor-comedian Jerry Stiller in 1953, and they married soon after.
 Until he suggested it, she had never thought of doing comedy.
 "Jerry started us being a comedy team," she said.
 "He always thought I would be a great comedy partner."
 They joined the Chicago improvisational company The Compass Players (which later became The Second City) and, after leaving, formed the comedy team of Stiller and Meara.
-In 1961 they were performing in nightclubs in New York and by the following year were considered a "national phenomenon", said the New York Times.
+She debuted off-Broadway in 1958 in Ulysses in Nighttown, based on the work by James Joyce.
+In 1961, she and Stiller were performing in nightclubs in New York and by the following year were considered a "national phenomenon", said the New York Times.

 Their often improvised comedy routines brought many relationship foibles to live audiences.
 Their skits focused on domestic themes, as did Nichols and May, another comedy team from the Chicago Compass Players project during that period.
 "They were Nichols and May without the acid and with warmth," notes author Lawrence Epstein.
 They also added a new twist to their comedy act, he adds, by sometimes playing up the fact that Stiller was Jewish and Meara was Catholic.
 After Nichols and May broke up as a team in 1961, Stiller and Meara were the number-one couple comedy team by the late 1960s.
 And as Mike Nichols and Elaine May were not married, Stiller and Meara became the most famous married couple comedy team since Burns and Allen.

 After some years honing the act, Stiller and Meara became regulars on The Ed Sullivan Show, with 36 appearances, and other TV programs, including The Tonight Show Starring Johnny Carson.
 They released their first LP in 1963, Presenting America's New Comedy Sensation: Jerry Stiller and Anne Meara Live at The Hungry I, which became a hit.
 By 1970, however, they broke up their act because it was affecting their marriage: "I didn't know where the act ended and our marriage began," complained Meara in 1977.
 Stiller agreed, fearing, "I would have lost her as a wife."

-Television, stage, film, video
+Television, stage, film, and video

 During the 1970s, Meara and Stiller wrote and performed many radio commercials for Blue Nun Wine.
-She had a recurring role on the sitcom Rhoda as airline stewardess Sally Gallagher, one of the title character's best friends.
-She also had a small role as Mrs. Curry opposite Laurence Olivier in The Boys from Brazil (1978).

 In 1975, she starred in her own series, Kate McShane, on CBS.
 She was nominated for an Emmy Award for Outstanding Lead Actress in a Drama Series in 1976; however, the show was canceled after ten episodes.
+She had a recurring role on the sitcom Rhoda as airline stewardess Sally Gallagher, one of the title character's best friends.
+She had roles as Mrs. Curry in The Boys from Brazil (1978) and as Mrs. Sherwood in Fame (1980).

-Also, in the 1970s, Meara provided narration for segments of the educational television series Sesame Street consisting of scenes from silent films.
+In the 1970s, she provided narration for segments of the educational television series Sesame Street consisting of scenes from silent films.